franke-hub/SDL/src/doc/Journal/Journal.md

 hasn't been replaced during a poll event.

 We can also add some sort of Socket callback function instead of the polling select.
-This would would be a std::function residing in the Socket, and we could use Worker (pool) threads to drive them.
+This would would be a std\::function residing in the Socket, and we could use Worker (pool) threads to drive them.
 This could be implemented as a derived class of SocketSelect (say SocketDriver or SocketThread) that would do all the polling.